-I'm so excited to start this school year with everyone.
+I'm so excited to start in person learning with everyone.
 I am sending this letter out so both parents and students are aware of the expectations in my Language Arts class.
 Junior high is a whole new experience where students are expected to be responsible for their own learning and parents are expected to let go of the reigns as far as their child's education goes.
 It will require an open mind and a positive attitude from everyone involved in order to make students successful.

-Parents/Guardians: Now is the year for you to get back some of your "me time" as your child grows up and takes on the responsibility of their education in seventh grade.
+Parents/Guardians: Now is the year (particularly this time of year due to virtual learning!) for you to get back some of your "me time" as your child grows up and takes on the responsibility of their education in seventh grade.
 They are going to come across new challenges both academically and socially but will also experience new successes.
 They need a parent/guardian as a guide more than ever, but the important word is guide.
 They no longer need to have their hand held in or out of the classroom.
 Please encourage your student to reach out to me themselves if they have a question or concern.
 This will help to improve their self-advocacy and problem-solving skills.
 I will be encouraging students to do this in class and via email if they get stuck on homework/assignments.

 If a student is absent, they are responsible for talking to me about makeup work and knowing when they need to complete the work by.
 If a student has missing work in the grade book, they are responsible for talking to me about it and figuring out a solution.
 If students do not understand a score that they received, they are responsible for asking me about it.
 This may be new and/or difficult for students to get used to, but this is such an important skill for them to start learning.
 Self-advocating will help students feel confident when asking questions and make them more comfortable talking to adults about their concerns.

-I look forward to working with you this year to help guide your student in reaching their potential and navigating the crazy journey we call junior high.
+I look forward to working with you for the remainder of the year to help guide your student in reaching their potential and navigating the crazy journey we call junior high.
 If you ever have any questions or concerns, please feel free to reach out to me.
 Email is the best way to communicate with me since it is more accessible to me than my school voicemail is.

 Students: Now is your time to shine!
 My expectations are extremely high but that is only because I know that you can meet them.
-(Read the 101 Dalmatians board, my students last year were also aware of this!)
 Seventh grade gives you the opportunity to be in control of your learning, but you must be willing to work hard, accept and learn from mistakes, and ask for help when you need it.
 Even though after some time I will know you well enough to recognize when you're having a bad day, I will never be a mind reader.
 If you do not ask for help when something is confusing, I am only able to see that once I am grading your work.
 After it is graded, you may receive help and clarification in tutoring, but the original grade will not be changed.
 Ask for help as soon as you feel stuck.

 No name papers will be put in a folder that you are responsible for looking at throughout the week.
 I will not remind you to look in the folder, take control of remembering to do that.
 AFTER ONE WEEK, ALL OF THE NO NAMES IN THE FOLDER ARE THROWN AWAY.
-If you forget to put your name on an assignment after first quarter, it is up to you to redo the assignment for late credit before the five day limit is up.
-With 140 students, I do not have the extra time to determine who a paper belongs to or grade work that is three weeks late.
+If you forget to put your name on an assignment, it is up to you to redo the assignment for late credit before the five day limit is up.
+With over 100 students, I do not have the extra time to determine who a paper belongs to or grade work that is three weeks late.

 "Did we do anything when I was gone yesterday?"
 This question is not productive after being absent.
 If you were absent, expect makeup work.
 You have the same amount of days that you were absent to make up the work missed for full credit.
 For example, if you had the flu for three school days then you have three school days to make up the work.
 After those days have passed, the assignment is considered late.
 A good way to be in control of your absent work is emailing me before the absence or as soon as you can during the absence.
 If there is a trip or funeral planned in advance, talk to me before you leave to get the work.
 If you are sick, email me when you start to feel better, so you can get a head start on the makeup work.
 Students who emailed me like this last year had very minimal, sometimes even no makeup work when they got back if they worked during the absence.